Idiot (2022 film)

-Idiot is a 2022 Indian Tamil-language parody comedy horror film directed by Rambhala and produced by Screen Scene Media Entertainment Pvt Ltd. The film stars Shiva and Nikki Galrani.
+Idiot is a 2022 Indian Tamil-language parody comedy horror film directed by Rambhala and produced by Screen Scene Media Entertainment Pvt Ltd. The film stars Shiva, Nikki Galrani, and Akshara Gowda.
+The music was composed by Vikram Selva with cinematography by Raja Bhattacharjee and editing by Gingee Madhavan.
 The film was initially planned for release in theatres in September 2021 but was postponed due to COVID-19 pandemic.
 The film was finally released in theatres on 1 April 2022.
-The film is notable for Nikki Galrani who is making spoofs of Vikram.
 The film received mixed to negative reviews.

 Plot

 A royal family is betrayed and tricked to death by hiding in a ventless-abditory by two subordinates, Sethupathi and Senathipathi.
 The sole survivor is the family's infant son, whom Sethupathi wants to kill, but Senathipathi convinces him to spare.

 Many decades later, Sethupathi's descendant, Chinnarasu, lives in a village.
 He is the son of Raasu Gounder, the incompetent head of the village panchayat, and his long-suffering wife, Parimalam.
 The only son of the family, his father despises Chinnarasu, who dotes on his daughters.
 After Chinnarasu disobeys his father and competes in a kabaddi game, they throw him out of the house.
 Chinnarasu returns drunk and belligerent and demands a share of his ancestral property from his father.
 Raasu Gounder spitefully gives him the deeds to the royal family's palace that Sethupathi killed.
 It is a place where they warned the family never to go to.
 While travelling there, Chinnarasu had an accident, becoming a delusional amnesiac.

 Meanwhile, Senathipathi's son runs a psychiatric hospital named after Senathipathi.
 Senathipathi's granddaughter, Sumitha, works as a psychiatrist at the hospital.
 After his accident, Chinnarasu is admitted to Sumitha's hospital and named Paandi.
 As Paandi, he befriends fellow patient Burfi and falls in love with Sumitha, who sees him only as a harmless but delusional patient.

 One day, Sumitha's father gives her a ring that once belonged to her grandfather.
 After Sumitha's mother puts the ring on her finger while asleep, Sumitha is strangled at night by the ghosts of the royal family her grandfather helped to murder until the ring slips off her finger.
 The next day, someone steals the jewellery from Sumitha's bag by the attendant of a sinister female patient.
 But Paandi takes it from her soon after, believing that the ring is an engagement ring Sumitha has bought for him.
 The ring is then confiscated from Paandi by a nurse and once again stolen, reaching the female patient.
 The female patient bargains with the ghosts, revealing herself as a sorceress named Neelakandi.
 She tells them that she will help them take revenge against Sethupathi's and Senathipathi's descendants in return for helping her resurrect her dead lover by sacrificing Sumitha on the night of an eclipse.